BlenderCN/BlenderPython/BMesh.md

 ### Snippet 1 (simple sequential geometry additions)

-If the Object is in Object mode.
+This example works if the Object is in _Object Mode_.

 ```python
 import bpy
 import bmesh